Reform Timeline: Key Dates

 - Configure e-reporting for your B2C and international transactions.

-- Verify legal archiving of your electronic invoices.
+- Verify legal archiving (10 years) of your electronic invoices.

 Phase 4 — Go live (launch day)

-- Switch to production on electronic invoicing.
+- Switch to production on electronic invoicing via your PA.

 - Monitor first sends and receptions to detect any anomalies.